Gateshead

 Have got my kit this morning.
 There is an enormous pile of stuff and from memory I have – 2 prs boots, 1 pr brown tennis shoes, 2 prs trousers, 2 ‘jackets’ (battle dress type), 3 shirts, 2 pairs long underpants, beret, overcoat, overalls consisting of trousers and jacket, ankle things (gaiters), 2 towels, clothes brush, hair brush and various odds and ends such as badges and sewing tackle and buttons.
 I shall have to sort everything out later today, but I hate the thoughts of taking off my civilian clothes.

-I still have no details of numbers etc, but will write you as soon as I have the details.
+I still have no details of number etc, but will write you as soon as I have the details.

 Au revoir sweetheart